DrPariah/Monster-Hunter/MH/README.md

 **Monsters in bold letters are implemented**.
 Few monsters are not included in the mod.
 Monster's unique abilities are not available in-game, like _Lunastra_'s fiery aura and _Kushala Daora_'s wind due to the limited json codes.
 Also, most of their special attacks are not doable in json, so we'll go with the plain ones :D

 ## Monster Ecology
-Most large(boss) monsters barely spawns in the wilderness, since they are overpowered with extremely high health and are very lethal when they get in personal range.

-Small monsters are scarce and timid in sight of players, and act much like real world animals - some runs away, some fights back and some even hunts down other animals, including you.
+Small monsters are scarce and timid in sight of players, and act much like real world animals - some runs away, some defends themselves, some hunts down other animals, including you.

-Be aware that some monsters only appear in missions.
+Large monsters appear only by missions, just like in `MH`.
+If you feel like you're ready to take down a monster, just partake in a mission and slay them whenever you want!

 ***